DavisPL-Teaching/261/lecture4/README.md

   + Identify a "minimum skeleton" as a checkpoint (set a deadline: 1 week in) that will help assess project size and scope.

+- Project presentations and final report

+  + Sign-up sheet: see Piazza, sign up by Friday, May 23.

+    Please plan to stick to the time you signed up for!
+    You can edit the schedule, but only if you can agree with another group to switch.
+    No changes will be possible within 24 hours before the presentation.

+  + Presentation changes: see `presentation.md`

+  + Final report: see `report.md`

+Upcoming deadlines:

+- Midterm is on Tuesday (May 20) - see study resources pinned on Piazza and `exam/` folder

+- Thursday (May 22) is an optional bonus lecture (Dynamic Logic), for those interested.

-- HW3 due Friday
+- HW3 due tomorrow (Friday)

 - HW4 (optional) due May 30

-- Midterm is on Tuesday (May 20) - see study resources pinned on Piazza and `exam/` folder

-- Project presentations starting May 27

-  + Sign-up sheet:

-    Please stick to the time you signed up for!
-You can change, but *only* if you can convince another group to switch with you.
-Please do not discuss with me, just directly switch your times on the sheet.

-  + Final report:

 Plan for today: